imagehat/ih.textile_editor.ee2_addon/README.txt

 EE extension by Mike Kroll, www.imagehat.com
 Port of Textile Editor by Dave Olson, slateinfo.blogs.wvu.edu

+Version 2.0.1 - Bug fixes for EE 2.1
-Version 2.0.0 - EE2 Version
+              - Fixed display bugs when NSM Morphine is installed Version 2.0.0 - EE2 Version
               - added new custom image button which integrates with the EE2 File Manager.
 Requires EE 2.0.2pb01.